garymooney/latex-sandcastle/README.md

-## This project has been retired and no longer supported
+## Latex Sandcastle

+Forked from [EWSoftware/latex-sandcastle](https://github.com/EWSoftware/latex-sandcastle).
+This Fork replaces the mimetex dependency with [wpf-math](https://github.com/ForNeVeR/wpf-math). wpf-math is an active C# repository with the ability to output equations in SVG format.
+The aim to provide more flexibility and make the build process simpler.

+The code in this project has been implemented with personal use in mind, so it could benefit from some refactoring.

 Requirements:
 Sandcastle Help File Builder v2015.7.25.0 or later

 Instructions

-1. Set the CPU platform for the mimetex project to match your platform.
-2. Build the LatexBuildComponent project.
+1. Build the LatexBuildComponent project.
-3. From the *source\out\\* folder, copy the two DLLs into the Sandcastle Help File Builder (SHFB) Components and Plug-Ins directory.
+2. From the *source\out\\* folder, copy the two DLLs into the Sandcastle Help File Builder (SHFB) Components and Plug-Ins directory.
 This directory differs depending on your OS.

    Windows Vista, 7, & 8: *%ProgramData%\EWSoftware\Sandcastle Help File Builder\Components and Plug-Ins*

    Windows XP: *%ALLUSERSPROFILE%\Application Data\EWSoftware\Sandcastle Help File Builder\Components and Plug-Ins*

-4. In your SHFB project file, add the "LaTeX Build Component" to the project in the *Components* project property category.
+3. In your SHFB project file, add the "LaTeX Build Component" to the project in the *Components* project property category.
-5. Add `<latex>` tags to your XML comments.
+4. Add `<latex>` tags to your XML comments.
 The `<latex>` tag must be placed inside regular XML comment tags.

    Example: `///<summary><latex>f(x)=x^2</latex></summary>`